Skip to content

 y : numpy.ndarray

-The data matrix (channels,).
+The data vector (channels,).

 Return